madelyneriksen/madelyneriksen.com/content/posts/react-library-tutorial.md

 category: "Tutorial"
 date: "2018-12-06"
 slug: "/react-component-library-tutorial"
-postImage: "./img/creek.jpg"
+postImage: "./img/the-trees.jpg"
 metaDescription: "Learn to create a React component library with Babel 7 and Jest.
 This tutorial will walk you through setting up a new package to be installed by npm."

 ---

 Recently I was considering creating a reusable component pack to share across projects.
 Reusable components keep sites visually clean and consistent.
-Component libraries also promote DRY (Don't Repeat Yourself).
+Component libraries also promote DRY (Don't Repeat Yourself) codebases.
 What's not to like?

-For better or worse, the Javascript world moves very fast, and I had a hard time finding up to date instructions for packaging react components using the new Babel 7.
+You will need a basic experience with React, Javascript, and the command line to follow along.
+At the end of this tutorial, you'll have a working React package with unit tests powered by Jest.
+Let's get started setting it up.

-So without further ado, here are the steps I came up with for creating what I will call 'a minimally viable react library'.
+**In a rush?
+Check out the [code on github](TODO: ADD REPO LINK) to see the end result.**

 ## Project Initialization